 \section{Abstract}

 \bfseries \boldmath

-While data-driven imitation learning has revolutionized robotic manipulation, current approaches remain constrained by the scarcity of large-scale, diverse real-world demonstrations.
-Consequently, the ability of existing models to generalize across long-horizon bimanual tasks and mobile manipulation in unstructured environments remains limited.
+Data-driven imitation learning has revolutionized robotic manipulation, but existing approaches remain limited by the scarcity of large-scale, diverse real-world demonstration data, leading to insufficient generalization in long-horizon bimanual tasks and mobile manipulation in strange environments.
 To bridge this gap, we present RoboMIND 2.0, a comprehensive real-world dataset comprising over $310\text{K}$ dual-arm manipulation trajectories collected across six distinct robot embodiments and $739$ complex tasks.
 Crucially, to support research in contact-rich and spatially extended tasks, the dataset incorporates $12\text{K}$ tactile-enhanced episodes and $20\text{K}$ mobile manipulation trajectories.
-Complementing this physical data, we construct high-fidelity digital twins of our real-world environments, releasing an additional $20\text{K}$-trajectory simulated dataset to facilitate robust sim-to-real transfer.
-To fully exploit the potential of RoboMIND 2.0, we propose \textbf{MIND-2} system, a hierarchical dual-system framework optimized via offline reinforcement learning.
+Complementing these physical data, we construct high-fidelity digital twins of our real-world environments, releasing an additional $20\text{K}$-trajectory simulated dataset to facilitate robust sim-to-real transfer.
+To fully exploit the potential of RoboMIND~2.0, we propose \textbf{MIND-2} system, a hierarchical dual-system framework optimized via offline reinforcement learning.
 MIND-2 integrates a high-level semantic planner \textbf{(MIND-2-VLM)} to decompose abstract natural language instructions into grounded subgoals, coupled with a low-level Vision-Language-Action executor \textbf{(MIND-2-VLA)}, which generates precise, proprioception-aware motor actions.
-Extensive evaluations across six distinct robotic embodiments validate the effectiveness of our dataset and demonstrate that \textbf{MIND-2} system significantly outperforms four single-task baselines (covering both 2D image and 3D point cloud modalities as well as four state-of-the-art VLA models.
+Extensive evaluations across six distinct robotic embodiments validate the effectiveness of our dataset and demonstrate that the \textbf{MIND-2} system significantly outperforms four single-task baselines covering both 2D images and 3D point clouds as well as four state-of-the-art VLA models.
 Furthermore, we observe that integrating tactile modalities yields measurable gains in fine-grained manipulation tasks.
 Finally, experimental results show that mixing real and simulated data during training consistently enhances physical execution performance, validating both the fidelity of our simulation benchmarks and the cost-efficiency of synthetic data augmentation.
-Our full dataset, simulation assets, and training code are publicly released to advance research in general-purpose robotic manipulation.
+Our full dataset is publicly released on \url{https://www.modelscope.cn/collections/X-Humanoid/RoboMIND20}.